theBrianCui/CSC-143-Notes/archive/Fall 2019/09.25/README.md

  - Robust debugging: real time variable and call stack inspection, plus expression evaluation

- - Built-in test suite support for jUnit
+ - Built-in test suite support for jUnit: run and debug individual tests, see the expected vs. actual output for assertions

- - Built-in support for Git
+ - Built-in support for Git: use `git` entirely through the GUI, inline `git diff` shows changes directly in the editor

  - Customizable interface: light and dark theme, editor colors, customizable keyboard shortcuts

+**Bonus**: IntelliJ supports Eclipse project configurations.

+In the future (in other classes or at work), you can open Eclipse projects inside your IntelliJ environment!

 ## FizzBuzz and Software Testing